 Two confirmations that the "work around" worked.

 Art time was most interesting.
 People used coloring pens and then shared the meaning of their creations.
-Folks on the "outside" should do this more often.
+One of my art pieces I did was about an old radio tower in Pullman, WA. where I grew up.
+Folks on the "outside" should have art sharing time more often.

 I got out of South Campus early.
 They released me before the full 72 hour confinement order was up.
 No need for a detention hearing.
 That would have been scheduled if they had wanted to keep me over 72 hours.